 The Branch will document the service arrangements through appropriate legally binding agreements.

 All contracts for high-risk third-party supply activities shall be subject to documented annual reviews, in liaison with the relevant business area.
-All high-risk service contracts should, wherever possible, have performance management clauses that allow for the measurement of contractual performance against agreed service level standards.
+All high-risk service contracts will have a completed checklist (see Appendix D) and should, wherever possible, have performance management clauses that allow for the measurement of contractual performance against agreed service level standards.

 All service arrangements must have an end date and/or a termination clause.